-Throughout the manual a standard approach is used to code 'Unknown'.
-For numerical fields, the numbers '9', '99', or '999' are mostly used to indicate 'Unknown'.
-Similarly, the numbers '8', '88', or '888' are usually used for 'Not applicable'.
-It is suggested that 'Unk' be entered for 'Unknown' in any relevant text field.
+Throughout the manual a standard approach is used to code "Unknown."
+For numerical fields, the numbers "9," "99," or "999" are mostly used to indicate "Unknown."
+Similarly, the numbers "8," "88," or "888" are usually used for "Not applicable."
+It is suggested that "Unk" be entered for "Unknown" in any relevant text field.
+See guidance regarding individual variables for correct values for each.